 Coupling defects and electrical properties of ceramic materials

-Such experiments aim to develop a correlation between the changes in the dielectric properties, the kinetics of structural defects and the plastic deformations inside the ceramic materials.
+Local electrical properties of deformed zones in the oxides are studied through impedance spectroscopy inside SEM.
+Microcontacts are deposited with GIS-FIB system, while nanometre-sharp needles are driven by the micromanipulator to probe the microcontacts.
+Such experiments aim to develop a correlation between the changes in the dielectric properties and the plastic deformations inside the ceramic materials.
 This technique represents a promising non-destructive method to improve reliability of ceramic materials at the micro- and nanoscale as well as to predict their mechanical behaviour, while they are exposed to mechanical load.